Post job

 Children's counselor job in Mount Vernon, OH

 The behavioral therapist is responsible for providing treatment to individuals with behavioral disorders and/or disabilities.
 This includes assessment, evaluations, therapy interventions, intervention planning, case management, counseling services, education, supervision of staff, referrals from other agencies, training in behavior modification techniques, implementation of therapeutic interventions, developmentally appropriate interventions, etc. Detailed job duties include: Clinicians are encouraged to pursue and develop career path goals and passions.
 Provides a variety of behavioral therapy services to clients in the community.
 Provides treatment and support for individuals including but not limited to: cognitive-behavioral disorders, substance use disorders, psychosocial problems and other mental health conditions.
 Provides counseling/support as needed or requested by the client.
 Family friendly, flexible hours.
 Clinician is able to designate their own schedule.
 Hours of office operation are: 9am-7pm Monday through Thursday 9am-5pm on Fridays.
-Closed Saturday and Sunday Part time or full time hours available.
+Closed Saturday and Sunday Full or part time hours available.

 $53k-94k yearly est. Auto-Apply 60d+ ago